Property Division Attorneys in Carlsbad

 Regardless of where the marriage took place, divorces that are filed in the state of California are governed by the concept known as “community property division.”
 (Unless a valid prenuptial agreement provides otherwise.)

-According to California community property law, with only minor exceptions, all assets and debt acquired from the date of marriage until the date of separation is characterized as community property and subject to equal division as between the husband and wife.
+According to California community property law, with only minor exceptions, all assets and debt acquired from the date of marriage until the date of separation are characterized as community property and subject to equal division between both parties of the divorce.